-In April this year, Amnesty International published a report on the extremely critical situation in northeastern Syria, where more than 56.000 people are captured.
-Including; 30.000 children, 14.500 women, and 11.500 men.
+Amnesty International published a report in April this year on the extremely critical situation in northeastern Syria for the more than 56,000 people who have been captured.
+This includes 30,000 children, 14,500 women, and 11,500 men.

-According to the report, the conditions in the al-Hol and al-Roj camps are characterised by systemic inhumane and degrading conditions, killings, and widespread use of torture.
-Among other things, the report examines the unhygienic and life-threatening conditions with insufficient access to food, water, and healthcare that the 30.000 children live in.
+According to the report, the conditions in the Roj and al-Hol camps are marked by inhuman and degrading conditions, killings, and widespread use of torture.
+The report describes, among other things, the inhumane, unhygienic, and life-threatening conditions with insufficient access to food, water, and healthcare that the 30,000 children are living under

 In December 2023, the European Parliament's Committee on Petitions sent another letter to the Danish Foreign Minister Lars Løkke Rasmussen, where they seconded RTC's appeal for the Danish government to act in line with international conventions, including the United Nations Convention on the Rights of the child, and ensure that the boy's suffering in the detention camp should be taken into account in any judicial assessment of the case.